-Frustration for Ronaldo as United drops more points in EPL
+Frustration for Ronaldo, joy for Werner in Premier League

 He had plenty to be aggrieved about.

-Not only had his team dropped more points at home in the Premier League, the 36-year-old Ronaldo had been given barely a half-hour on the field against Everton after being relegated to the bench following two 90-minute displays in the past week.
+Not only had his team dropped more points at home in the Premier League, the 36-year-old Ronaldo had been given barely a half-hour on the field against Everton after starting as a substitute following two 90-minute displays in the past week.

 Perhaps adding to Ronaldo’s frustration, the scorer of the goal that denied United a victory had the temerity to copy the Portugal star’s famous celebration.